-Sitting on a large chunk of land in Hingham, Massachusetts is Wompatuck State Park.
-This 3,500-acre park is the perfect destination for your next RV vacation, whether you're looking for some off-road biking adventures or a good place to kayak.
-Visitors can choose from over 200 campsites to stay at and nearly a dozen recreational activities to enjoy while staying at the park.
+Wompatuck State Park sits on a large chunk of underdeveloped land in Hingham, Massachusetts.
+This 3,500-acre park is the perfect destination for your next RV vacation, whether you're looking for some off-road biking adventures, a good place to kayak, or simply the chance to reconnect with nature.
+Visitors can choose from over 200 campsites, and nearly a dozen recreational activities to enjoy while staying at the park.
 About half of the campsites have electrical hook-ups, but they are all suitable for RVs.

 RV Rentals in Wompatuck State Park

 Wompatuck State Park is located in eastern Massachusetts, just half an hour south of Boston.
 Several routes around the area lead to the park, but the main entrance is located on Union Street.
 The easiest way to access union street is to exit off of MA-228 onto Middle Street, which turns into Union Street.

 Many of the roads inside the park are paved, but they are not all suitable for vehicles.
 Some of the paved roads are only for bikes or pedestrians.
 Still, the roads that do allow cars, RVs, and trailers, are mostly straight and level, so you won't have any hard turns to make.

 The only roads that may be difficult to maneuver for rigs are the campground roads since the campground is organized into loops, which may prove difficult for larger motorhomes.
 The roads within the campground are also all one-way, so be sure not to go the wrong way and cause congestion.
 If you want to be able to get everywhere in the park, you'll need to bring bikes or be ready to travel by foot, since the trails are the only way to reach practically every corner.

 There is parking at the campground, at each campsite, and at the visitor's center, but besides that parking is very limited, so bringing an extra car to get around the park may not be all that useful.
 Many visitors choose to utilize bikes instead.